 Festivals

-Several festivals take place throughout the year in Menorca, and celebrate everything from arts and culture to jazz music.
-If you can only see one, make it Nuestra Señora de Gràcia (Our Lady of Grace) on the first weekend of September, when prancing horses’ parade through the streets of Mahón in time with live music.
+Several festivals take place throughout the year in Menorca, celebrating everything from arts and culture to jazz music.
+If you can only see one, make it Fiestas de La Mare de Déu de Gràcia de Maò on the first weekend of September, when horses parade through the streets of Mahón in time with live music.

 Food and drink

 Think fresh seafood – and lots of it.
 Caldereta de llagosta, or lobster stew, is Menorca’s signature dish; try it in the traditional fishing village of Fornells.
-Tapas is also popular: sample local favourite sobrassada (paprika-seasoned cured sausage on toast) at the harbour-side Can Vermut in Mahón.
-Gin has been a Menorcan classic since British occupation, and the waterfront Xoriguer distillery is a great spot to try the spirit.
-Look out for island speciality pomada (gin and cloudy lemonade) in local bars.
+Tapas is also popular, and you can sample the local favourite sobrassada (paprika-seasoned cured sausage on toast) at one of Mahón’s many tapas restaurants.
+Gin has long been a Menorcan classic, so look out for island speciality pomada (gin and cloudy lemonade) in local bars.
+And the waterfront Xoriguer distillery is a great spot to try the spirit.

 Beaches

-Menorca beaches are some of the finest in the Mediterranean.
-A beautiful coastline wraps around the kidney-shaped island, with long sandy stretches and rocky bays.
-The south of the island is lined with some of the best beaches in Menorca – all white sand and turquoise waters.
-Further north, the coastline is more rugged, dotted with red-tinged coves.
-Our top pick is the remote Cala del Pilar.
+Menorca’s beaches are some of the finest in the Mediterranean.
+With a beautiful coastline that wraps around the pocket-sized island, the beaches range from rocky bays to blonde sand coves.
+The south of the island plays host to some of the best beaches in Menorca – all white sand and turquoise waters.
+Further north, the coastline is more rugged and dotted with red-tinged coves.
+Our top pick is the remote and seashell-shaped Cala del Pilar on the island’s north shore.
+Take a look at our Menorca villas near the beach…

 Fauna and flora

-From rolling dunes to dense forest and wetlands, the varied habitat of Menorca is home to over 220 species of bird and 1,000 varieties of plant.
+From rolling dunes to dense forests and wetlands, the varied habitat of Menorca is home to over 220 species of bird and 1,000 varieties of plants.
 UNESCO bestowed Biosphere Reserve status on the island in 1993 to protect its natural beauty and wildlife.
-S’Albufera des Grau is a prime bird-watching spot; you may see booted eagles, red kites or Egyptian vultures.
+Parc Natural de s’Albufera des Grau is a prime bird-watching spot; keep your eyes peeled for booted eagles, red kites, or Egyptian vultures.

 History

 Menorca is something of a Bronze Age mystery.
-The island’s early inhabitants from the Talayotic era (around 1500 to 123 BC) are behind the prehistoric monuments peppering the landscape.
-From conical talayot rock mounds to intriguing T-shaped taula stone structures, these are evidence of a sophisticated culture.
+The island’s early inhabitants from the Talayotic era (around 1500 to 123 BC) are behind the prehistoric monuments that pepper the landscape.
+From conical talayot rock mounds to intriguing T-shaped taula stone structures, the ancient ruins are evidence of a sophisticated culture.
 Learn more at Museu de Menorca, which traces the island’s history from ancient beginnings to modern-day industries.

 Hidden gems

-• Of all the Menorca beaches, Cala Escorxada is the best-kept secret: a white-sand cove surrounded by topaz waters.
-It’s not easy to get to, but worth the effort.
+- Cala Escorxada is one of the island’s best-kept secrets: a white-sand cove surrounded by topaz waters.
+It’s not easy to get to, but it’s worth the effort.
 Tackle the hour-long walk from Santo Tomas along Camí de Cavalls to discover this secluded spot.

-• Most people hotfoot it to the mirador (viewpoint) by St Francis church for sweeping harbour views, but there’s a lesser-known perch with equally alluring vistas.
-To find it, walk east from St Francis’s church on Calle Isabel II and look out for a gate marked 2000.
+- Most people hotfoot it to the mirador (viewpoint) by St Francis’ Church for sweeping harbour views, but there’s a lesser-known perch with equally alluring vistas.
+To find it, walk east from St Francis’ church on Calle Isabel II and look for a gate marked 2000.

 What to do in Menorca